httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an item as input:

-0. If input is a type other than an integer, float, string or a byte sequence, fail serialisation.
+0. If input is a type other than an integer, float, string, byte sequence, or Boolean, fail serialisation.
 1. If input is an integer, return the result of applying Serialising an Integer {{ser-integer}} to input.
 2. If input is a float, return the result of applying Serialising a Float {{ser-float}} to input.
 3. If input is a string, return the result of applying Serialising a String {{ser-string}} to input.
+4. If input is a Boolean, return the result of applying Serialising a Boolean {{ser-boolean}} to input.
-4. Otherwise, return the result of applying Serialising a Byte Sequence {{ser-binary}} to input.
+5. Otherwise, return the result of applying Serialising a Byte Sequence {{ser-binary}} to input.

 ### Serialising an Integer {#ser-integer}